 Anything at Syracuse Restaurant – Bar

 One of the city’s best kept dining secrets for 20-plus years offers a great escape behind the entrance’s red velvet curtains.
 Originally a 19th century hotel foyer, Syracuse Restaurant – Bar’s hand-carved dark wood, ornate columns and gracious arches evoke old-fashioned luxury.
 Since 2016, the head chef has been Melbourne’s dessert queen, Philippa Sibley.
-So you definitely want to save room for a dessert or two, like the fairytale Snow White and Rose Red rhubarb tart.
+So you definitely want to save room for a dessert or two, like the ‘Syramisu’ – a delectable blend of almond and chocolate crumble, coffee and cardamom ice cream.

 Grossi Florentino’s chocolate soufflé